unibo-dtm-se-2425-Cheese-Chase/report/sections/01-concept/index.md

 Once the game ends or is restarted, all values are reset.
 No accounts or external storage are required.

 There are two main roles in the system:
-- Player: controls Jerry and tries to win by collecting cheese and avoiding cats.
+- Player: controls Jerry and tries to level up by collecting cheese and avoiding cats.
 - System: runs the background processes: animating characters, checking collisions, updating the score, and enforcing the game rules.